Rook's graph: Domination

 The domination number of a graph is the minimum cardinality among all dominating sets.
 On the rook's graph a set of vertices is a dominating set if and only if their corresponding squares either occupy, or are a rook's move away from, all squares on the m × n board.
 For the m × n board the domination number is min(m, n).

 On the rook's graph a k-dominating set is a set of vertices whose corresponding squares attack all other squares (via a rook's move) at least k times.
 A k-tuple dominating set on the rook's graph is a set of vertices whose corresponding squares attack all other squares at least k times and are themselves attacked at least k − 1 times.
 The minimum cardinality among all k-dominating and k-tuple dominating sets are the k-domination number and the k-tuple domination number, respectively.
 On the square board, and for even k, the k-domination number is nk/2 when n ≥ (k^{2} − 2k)/4 and k < 2n.
 In a similar fashion, the k-tuple domination number is n(k + 1)/2 when k is odd and less than 2n.

 Hamiltonicity

 Every rook's graph contains a Hamiltonian cycle.
 However, these cycles may involve moves between squares that are far apart within a single row or column of the chessboard.
 Instead, the study of "rook's tours", in the mathematics of chess, has generally concentrated on a special case of these Hamiltonian cycles where the rook is restricted to move only to adjacent squares.
 These single-step rook's tours only exist on boards with an even number of squares.
 They play a central role in the proof of Gomory's theorem that, if two squares of opposite colors are removed from a standard chessboard, the remaining squares can always be covered by dominoes.
-They are featured alongside knight's tours in the first work to discuss chesspiece tours, the 9th century Sanskrit Kavyalankara of Rudrata.
+They are featured alongside knight's tours in the first work to discuss chess-piece tours, the 9th century Sanskrit Kavyalankara of Rudrata.